localgovdrupal/localgov_publications_importer/README.md

 ## Using AI to format the imported PDF

 If you'd like to use AI to clean up or transform the text, you can.
 A submodule, localgov_publications_importer_ai, is included.
 To enable this module you will need to install the [Drupal AI module](https://www.drupal.org/project/ai) and at least one [AI provider module](https://www.drupal.org/project/ai#:~:text=complete%20AI%20applications.-,AI%20Providers,-In%20order%20to).
 The default AI chat provider will be used if one is configured.
-In the steps below will illustrate how to configure one using ChatGPT.
-Similar steps can be used with other AI LLM providers:
+The steps below illustrate how to configure ChatGPT to work with this module.
+Similar steps can be used with other AI providers.

 1) Enable the localgov_publications_importer_ai submodule.
 2) Download and install the [Open AI provider](https://www.drupal.org/project/ai_provider_openai) module.